kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-imported-apis-in-vietnam-2025-10-28.md

   alt: "Pharmaceutical manufacturing and API imports representation"
 ---

-# Navigating Regulatory Compliance for Imported APIs in Pharmaceutical Production

 ## Introduction

 The pharmaceutical industry relies heavily on Active Pharmaceutical Ingredients (APIs) as the foundation of drug formulations.
 APIs dictate the therapeutic effect and quality of the final pharmaceutical products.
 As globalization accelerates, pharmaceutical companies are increasingly sourcing APIs from international suppliers to optimize costs, access advanced technologies, and maintain supply continuity.